Share On

 Familiarize Yourself With “Normal”

 In order to identify signs of concern, it’s helpful to first consider how a healthy chicken typically looks and acts.
 While all chickens are unique individuals, there are some general characteristics that most healthy chickens will present.
 However, as you’ll see below, there is going to be some variation depending on breed.
-And as we mentioned above, it’s also important to learn what is “normal” for each individual in your care.
+And as we mentioned above, it’s important to learn what is “normal” for each individual in your care.

 With that in mind, in general, a healthy chicken should: